xsawidy/zabbix_ipsec_pfsense/README.md

 # Monitoring IPsec tunnels on PFSense using zabbix

-This project was forked from https://github.com/jpmenil/zabbix-templates.
-Thanks to @jpmenil by share
+This project was forked from https://github.com/alanwds/zabbix_ipsec_pfsense.
+Thanks to @alanwds and @smejdil for their work.

-This template is used for monitoring IPSEC tunnels on PFSense using zabbix.
+These scripts are used for monitoring IPSEC tunnels on PFSense v22.01 using zabbix.

 # Dependencies

-- Zabbix agent (you can install it from pfsense packages manager)
+- Zabbix agent 5.4 (you can install it from pfsense packages manager)
 - sudo (you can install it from pfsense packages manager)
-- Zabbix Server >= 3.2
+- Zabbix Server >= 5.4
 - check_ipsec.sh
 - check_ipsec_traffic.sh
 - zabbix-ipsec.py